 Melvin Theuma remains in stable condition

-Theuma was transferred out of Mater Dei’s intensive therapy ward on Monday, after his condition improved.
+He sustained serious knife injuries to his abdomen and throat in what police believe was a suicide attempt at his Swieqi apartment.

-Theuma, who is the chief witness in the Daphne Caruana Galizia assassination, was found bleeding inside his Swieqi apartment on Tuesday.
+Theuma was given a presidential pardon to tell all about Caruana Galizia’s assassination.
+He has given police a stash of recordings of conversations between himself and other people in the aftermath of the murder.

-He sustained knife injuries to his left hand, abdomen and throat, and was subsequently operated upon.
+Theuma’s testimony was key for the police to charge businessman Yorgen Fenech with masterminding the assassination.

 More in National